MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-secure-score-new.md

 ## How it works

-You are given points for configuring recommended security features, performing security-related tasks, or addressing the improvement action with a third-party application or software.
+You are given points for configuring recommended security features, performing security-related tasks, or addressing the improvement action with a third-party application or software, or an alternate mitigation.
 Some improvement actions only give points when fully completed, and some give partial points if they are completed for some devices or users.
 If you cannot or do not want to enact one of the improvement actions, you can choose to accept the risk or the remaining risk.

 We show you the full set of possible improvements, regardless of license, so you can understand security best practices and improve your score.
 Your absolute security posture is represented by Secure Score, which stays the same no matter what product licenses your organization owns.
 Keep in mind that security should be balanced with usability, and not every recommendation can work for your environment.